 Phase 1 of Hennepin reconstruction from 36th to W. Lake Street had largely negative consequences to businesses on the corridor, and we are concerned that this process is “history repeating”, without learning lessons from Phase 1.

-The Minneapolis City Council will be voting on these two design options in August.
+The Minneapolis City Council will be voting on the prosed design (UPDATE: date TBD).
 Your voice matters!
-The business community is the backbone of a vibrant Uptown community where residents want to live, work and play and your support is needed for the success of the community.
+Independent businesses are the backbone of a vibrant Uptown community where residents want to live, work and play, and your support is needed for the success of the community.
 We need businesses and residents to speak up, and all concerns to be heard.

 City of Minneapolis Project Page: https://www.minneapolismn.gov/government/projects/hennepin-ave-s/

 Funding sources for the Hennepin South Reconstruction project.
 The sources and approximate percentages are:

 - Federal grant 35%

 The federal grant amount and the assessment amount are fixed and don’t change as the design of the project progresses.